osallou/beegfs-patch/GENOUEST_PATCH.md

 ## Build

-Install dependencies shown in README and linux-headers-amd64
+Install dependencies shown in README and linux-headers-amd64 and dkms packages

 To build client module, update if necessary (error on kernel headers not found) client_module/build/Makefile and Release.mk **KDIR** to match your kernel: